sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/Confluence.rst

 Confluence Connection
 ===========
-Confluence is a collaboration and documentation platform that teams to create, share, and manage knowledge within a structured workspace, making it a powerful tool for project documentation and team collaboration.
+Confluence is a collaboration and documentation platform that enables teams to create, share, and manage knowledge within a structured workspace, making it a powerful tool for project documentation and team collaboration.

 To create a **Confluence Connection** in Sparkflows, follow the steps below: